Sampati: Assisting Rama

-Eight millennia after his descent upon the earth, Sampati proves instrumental in the search for Sita in the Ramayana.
-The search party sent to the south, led by Hanuman with Angada, Jambavan, Nala, and Nila, exhausted and thirsty, happened to come across the cave of Sampati.
+Eight millennia after his descent upon the earth, Sampati proves instrumental in the search for Sita in the Ramayana.When the search party went to the south, led by Hanuman with Angada, Jambavan, Nala, and Nila, exhausted and thirsty, they happened to come across the cave of Sampati.
 The demigod exclaimed his fortune, deciding to consume the vanaras one after the other after they starved to death.
 Angada heard Sampati, and dejected, proclaimed that death itself had appeared before them in the form of a vulture.
 He grieved that they had been unable to find Sita, but considered their party to be blessed, just like Jatayu, to die for Rama's cause.
 Sampati grew anxious hearing his brother's name, enquiring as to whether he was truly dead, and the circumstances of his death.

 Angada, Hanuman, and Jambavan recounted the events of Rama's exile, the abduction of Sita, and the heroic death of Jatayu in his attempt to rescue her.
 Sampati reveals his identity, and tells them that he would have gladly accompanied them to Lanka if he still had his wings, and was not ancient in age.
-When enquired, he promised them that he had heard Sita shout Rama's name as she was abducted by Ravana towards Lanka, and his supernatural vision, with which he could see that she was located 1000 yojanas (100 miles) away, in the island.
+When asked about Sita, he said to them that he had heard her shout Rama's name as she was abducted by Ravana towards Lanka, and his supernatural vision, with which he saw that she was located 1000 yojanas (100 miles) away, on the island.
 He revealed that his son had come across Ravana, and had gleaned that Sita was at the Ashoka Vatika, a park that was guarded by rakshasis.
 After this revelation, Sampati's wings grew back, an event that was predicted by Nishakara.
 He performed the funeral rites of Jatayu.